.

 This guidance is for England and Wales

-This guidance relates to both the manufacture and sale of prepacked food, food that is prepacked for direct sale, non-prepacked food (food sold loose etc), and food sold from catering establishments (cafés, restaurants, etc).
+This guidance relates to the manufacture and sale of prepacked food, food that is prepacked for direct sale, non-prepacked food (food sold loose etc), and food sold from catering establishments (cafés, restaurants, etc).

 WHAT ARE NOVEL FOODS?

-For the purposes of this guide only, and highlighting the difference between 'food' and 'novel food', food is defined as:
+For the purposes of this guide only, and for highlighting the difference between 'food' and 'novel food', food is defined as:

 • food and food ingredients that come from plants, animals and other sources, that have been produced by traditional growing, raising or propagating methods, and have a history of safe consumption by humans in the EU or the UK before 15 May 1997

-By contrast, a novel food is any food or food ingredient that has not been eaten to a significant degree by people within the EU or the UK prior to 15 May 1997, and also fits into one of the following categories:
+By contrast, a novel food is any food or food ingredient that has not been eaten to a significant degree by humans within the EU or the UK prior to 15 May 1997, and also fits into one of the following categories:

 • food / ingredients produced from animals that do not meet the definition of 'food' above